Controls

 The current contract is:

-• If your template does not include a ContentPresenter, the template controls what appears and Button does not force text into view.
+ContentPresenter, the template controls what appears and Button does not force content into view.

 <Style x:Key="CaptionButtonStyle" TargetType="{x:Type Button}">